Sugo Station

 Sugo Station (巣子駅, Sugo-eki) is a railway station in the city of Takizawa, Iwate Prefecture, Japan, operated by the Iwate Ginga Railway.

 Lines

 Sugo Station is served by the Iwate Ginga Railway Line, and is located 10.2 kilometers from the terminus of the line at Morioka Station and 545.5 kilometers from Tokyo Station.
-Trains of the Hanawa Line, which officially terminates at usually continue on to Morioka Station, stopping at all intermediate stations, including Aoyama Station.
+Trains of the Hanawa Line, which officially terminates at usually continue on to Morioka Station, stopping at all intermediate stations, including Sugo Station.

 Station layout

 Sugo Station has two opposed side platforms connected to the station building by a footbridge.
 The platforms are at different elevations.
 The station is staffed.
 The ticket machine operates from 5:30 a.m. to the midnight.